Last Updated on November 17, 2023 by Dee

 Step 2: Draw around the object you want to select.

 Step 3: Click on the “Copy & Paste” option that is at the bottom of the floating Selections menu.
-This will automatically copy & past the specific element you selected.
+This will automatically copy & paste the specific element you selected.

 Another way you can do this is once you have drawn a shape around your selected item, click on the wrench symbol in the top menu of the Procreate screen.